kapong/vascx_simplify/README.md

 pred = model.predict(image)  # Returns [1, H, W]
 result = pred[0]  # Access with [0] as before
 ```

+**Performance Tips**:
+- Use batch processing for 3+ images to see significant speedup
+- Default batch sizes are optimized for most GPUs (8-16GB VRAM)
+- Increase batch_size for high-memory GPUs (24GB+)
+- Decrease batch_size if you encounter OOM errors
+- List of tensors is slightly faster than list of PIL.Images

 See `examples/05_batch_processing.py` for a complete performance demonstration.